NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 +++

-Real Fast Fourier Transform (RFFT) is an algorithm that converts a real-valued signal from its time domain into its frequency components.
+Real Fast Fourier Transform (RFFT) converts a real-valued signal from the time domain to the frequency domain.
 Different libraries in python, such as NumPy, SciPy, and [pyFFTW](https://pyfftw.readthedocs.io/en/latest/source/pyfftw/builders/builders.html), provide an API for RFFT.
 However, their performance can vary.
-The focus of this post is to demonstrate how to use pyFFTW properly. pyFFTW is a Python wrapper for the [FFTW](https://www.fftw.org), which is known for its speed and efficiency in computing Fourier transforms.
+The focus of this post is to demonstrate how to use pyFFTW properly. pyFFTW is a Python wrapper for [FFTW](https://www.fftw.org), which is known for its speed in computing Fourier transforms.

 ## Installation
-[FFTW](https://www.fftw.org) is one of the requirements of pyFFTW that needs to be installed first, and it does not come bundled with pyFFTW.
-The easiest way to install it is through `conda`.
+[FFTW](https://www.fftw.org) is one of the requirements of pyFFTW and it does not come bundled with pyFFTW.
+You can install it through `conda`.
 I assume you have `conda` installed, and you know how to create and activate a conda environment.
-The minimum python version for pyFFTW is `3.11` (as of November 2025).
+See [pyFFTw's github page](https://github.com/pyFFTW/pyFFTW) to learn more about pyFFTW installation, inclduing the minimum python version requirement.

 Once you are in your environment, install `FFTW` by running the following command:
 ```bash